 Different types of IVA

-There is not just one type of IVA – there are different options available depending on your circumstances.
+There is not just one type of IVA – different options are available depending on your circumstances.
 We’ve listed a couple of alternatives below so you can understand what’s available:

 You can still enter an IVA if you are self-employed.
 You will still make monthly payments based on your affordability, but it works slightly differently:

 You may require credit to keep your business going whilst on the IVA.
-This can be negotiated within your initial proposal with your creditors and will be agreed on before the IVA commences.
+This can be negotiated in your initial proposal to your creditors, to be agreed on before the IVA commences.
 Creditors aren’t likely to reject without reasonable cause, but you must keep up repayments for business credit in good time to avoid further financial issues.

-A self-employed IVA considers that businesses may have seasonal/varying income, so you are allowed some flexibility with this.
+A self-employed IVA considers that businesses may have seasonal/varying income, so you are allowed some flexibility.
 You must provide accurate statements regarding your income and expenditure so that your IVA payments may be adjusted accordingly.
-You must provide this information to your Insolvency Practitioner regularly so that you only pay what you can afford and avoid any issues with creditors.
+You must regularly provide this information to your Insolvency Practitioner so that you only pay what you can afford and avoid any issues with creditors.

 An IVA can be negotiated without including debts owed to specific traders if your business is to continue trading with them throughout the IVA.
-This will be negotiated during the initial proposal period and is designed to allow you to continue making separate payments to those traders so as not to compromise your business.
+This will be negotiated during the initial proposal period and allow you to continue making separate payments to those traders, so your business will not be compromised.

-If you have any joint debts, these may be included in an IVA.
-It’s important to note that if one person enters an IVA, but the other doesn’t, it will still impact both credit files.
+These may be included in an IVA if you have any joint debts.
+It’s important to note that if one person enters an IVA but the other doesn’t, it will still impact both credit files.